AP source: Ramírez, Guardians agree on 5-year, $124M deal

 But in the past few days, the Guardians locked up Ramírez and agreed to a five-year contract with closer Emmanuel Clase.

-Signing Ramírez doesn’t address all of Cleveland’s needs, but with him anchoring their lineup and a solid starting rotation featuring former Cy Young Award winner Shane Bieber, the Guardians should be able to stay in contention in the AL Central.
+Signing Ramírez doesn’t address all of Cleveland’s needs, but with him anchoring their lineup and a solid starting rotation featuring Bieber, the Guardians should be able to stay in contention in the AL Central.

 Ramírez had two years left on a five-year, $26 million contract he signed in 2016.
 That deal included two team options — $12 million in 2022 and $14 million next season — that made him the highest-paid player on Cleveland’s roster.